Adding Upholstery to a Newly Built Wood Chair

 - Braided Trim (3 yds.)

 The chair will need to be constructed to this point.
-The design plans can be found here
+The design plans for the chair are super-simple.

-Only the parts that are going to show will need to be painted or stained - the legs, and part of the back.
+Only the parts that are going to show will need to be painted or stained – the legs, and part of the back legs.
 Apply polyurethane on these areas also and let it completely dry.

 I chose a cotton and linen blend fabric for the chair.
 The color is similar to the color copper changes to when exposed to the elements – a “Verdegris” color!

 Cut a piece of the fabric to fit inside the back.
-Use spray adhesive to attach to the inside of the back panel.
 Use spray adhesive to secure the fabric in place and smooth out any wrinkles. another option would be to use decorative wallpaper or scrapbooking paper on the back – how cute would that be??

 Cut the foam for the back.
 Use the spray adhesive and adhere the foam to the front…